Could your gut microbiome hold the key to better health?

 Our latest research, published in the journal Nature Medicine, is the most in-depth study of human nutrition, health, and the microbiome to date, honing in on specific gut microbes linked to diet and health outcomes.

-Professor Tim Spector, one of the world's leading gut microbiome researchers and a co-founder o, shares more information about what the gut microbiome is and why you should care about yours.
+Professor Tim Spector, one of the world's leading gut microbiome researchers and ZOE co-founder, shares more information about what the gut microbiome is and why you should care about yours.

 Gut microbes have been linked with many aspects of health and disease, ranging from heart disease, type 2 diabetes, and obesity to inflammatory bowel disease (IBD), depression, and more.